 I should have sliced the edge of the exhaust pipes more thinly.

 Two tank desant is wearing winter wear.
-Compare to T-34, this tank has no turret and back of the tank is more comfortable?
+Compare to T-34, this tank has no turret, and the back of the tank is more comfortable?

-I mistook to attach the cupola direction.
+I mistook attaching the cupola direction.
 The direction of the hatch is different and the correct way is front and back, as I checked the other person’s completed models.

-I improved the reality of Soviet soldier with Russian caps and the machine-gun with the drum magazine.
+I improved the reality of Soviet soldiers with Russian caps and the machine-gun with the drum magazine.

-The place in which I left the paint without quickly wiping off with washing has stained.
+The place in which I left the paint without quickly wiping it off with washing has stained.

 All hatches have shut by assumption in the combat.
-The vehicle of the Soviet Union is interesting that every tanks are equipped the saw’s.
+The vehicle of the Soviet Union is interesting in that every tank has equipped the saw.